Syed Ali Shah Geelani: Personal life

 Geelani lived in Hyderpora, Srinagar.
-Geelani has 2 sons; Nayeem and Naseem, and four daughters; Anisha, Farhat Jabeen, Zamshida, and Chamshida.
+He had two sons; Nayeem and Naseem, and four daughters; Anisha, Farhat Jabeen, Zamshida, and Chamshida.
 Anisha and Farhat are Geelani's daughters from his second marriage.
 Nayeem and his wife are both doctors who used to live and practise medicine in Rawalpindi, Pakistan, but they returned to India in 2010.
-Geelani's younger son, Naseem works at an agricultural university in Srinagar.
+Geelani's younger son, Naseem works as a Senior scientist at Sher-e-Kashmir University of Agricultural Sciences and Technology in Srinagar.
 Geelani's grandson Izhaar is a crew member in a private airline in India.
 Geelani's daughter Farhat is a madani teacher in Jeddah, Saudi Arabia and her husband is an engineer there.
 Geelani's other grandchildren are studying in leading schools of India.
 His cousin Ghulam Nabi Fai is presently in London.
 Ruwa Shah, daughter of Kashmiri separatist Altaf Ahmad Shah (SAS Geelani's son-in-law) is a journalist.
 She previously worked as a journalist in India with organisations including the Al Jazeera, IANS and The Indian Express.